compsocialscience/summer-institute/2026/rutgers/index.md

 Participation is restricted to doctoral students (current and newly admitted), postdoctoral researchers, and faculty.
 We welcome applicants from all backgrounds and fields of study, especially applicants from groups currently under-represented in computational social science.
 About 20 participants will be invited, and participants are expected to fully attend in person and participate in the entire two-week program.
 A modest amount of travel/lodging assistance may be available for participants.

-Application materials are due March 8.
+Application materials are due March 13 (extended from March 8).
 Applicants will be notified by approximately April 15, 2026.
 Inquiries may be sent to sicssrutgers@gmail.com.

 [//]: # (ORGANIZERS: feel free to add a link to your application materials or your SICSS apply page above.)